domschrei/theremin/README.md

 * Right pedal: Each press switches the waveform which is being used for audio synthesis.
 I implemented some pretty random waveforms, with varying results.

 Internally, the foot switch just puts out the letters "a", "b" and "c" respectively, just like a keyboard.
 Hence, you can use the keys of your keyboard as well (which, however, is much less convenient than a foot switch).

+### Autotune modes

+The application supports some types of frequency aligning: `none`, `smooth` and `full`.
+You can change the type by pressing 1, 2 or 3 respectively, and they have the following effects:

+* `none`: The distance value of the sensor gets directly mapped to a frequency (in an exponential manner, such that moving the hand by the same amount on different height levels should yield roughly the same frequency interval).
+* `smooth`: Works like `none`, but adds a specific sine wave to the frequency such that the played tone gets "pushed" towards proper halftones, but in-between frequencies are possible nonetheless.
+* `full`: Every input frequency (the output of the `none` mode) will be aligned towards the proper halftone which has the minimal distance to the current frequency.
+This will make the output tone "jump" in between halftones but always produce perfectly aligned tones.